TDarkShadow/iheartnewvegas/newvegassharp.md

 [**Uncut Wasteland**](https://www.nexusmods.com/newvegas/mods/56625)
 Restores a huge amount of cut content from the game, from scenery and little random things, to NPCs and creatures.
 - Install the **Uncut Wasteland plus NPCs** main file.
+- Also install the [**Viva New Vegas Uncut Wasteland Tweaks**](https://github.com/VivaNewVegas/Viva-New-Vegas-Patch-Emporium/blob/main/Uncut%20Wasteland%20Tweaks.7z).
+Small collection of bug fixes and tweaks for Uncut Wasteland.

 [**Mojave Raiders**](https://www.nexusmods.com/newvegas/mods/64660)
 Overhaul of New Vegas's raider factions, balancing their loot and adding more of them to fight.